Our LBB (Life Before Boing!)

 Feel free to stop in any time and check out a class.
 Donna is usually at the front desk after 4:30.

 The youngest Gibby (Missy, in the middle) taking a class when she was just three years old.
-Now, sixteen years later, she helps her dad teach them.
+Now, nineteen years later, she helps her dad teach them.

 Mark and Donna on opposite sides of the Atlantic.
 Donna the Pennridge gymnast and Mark's very brief dabble in the circus.